-The School's stance is that supply, possession and/or use of any such drugs is inappropriate and in breach of the school rules.
+The School's stance is that supply, possession and/or use of any such drugs or related paraphernalia is inappropriate and in breach of the school rules.

 Exceptions

 Management of authorised legal drugs

 There are circumstances in which some legal drugs are authorised for use in school, under strict conditions.
 These are prescribed medicines, hazardous chemicals (and solvents) and alcohol: